Student may enroll in up to four credits during the session. All courses will be taught in English.

 This course explores the entire French legal system, both its private law and public law, and attempts to give the student a broad historical and contemporary view of the French legal tradition, the famous French codes, the judicial system, doctrinal authors, the style of French judgments, legal education and an introduction to the legal profession.

-Classes will be held from Monday through Thursday, with one Friday class meeting (July 5).
+Classes will be held from Monday through Friday.

 There will be four classes per day, scheduled from 9 am - 9:55 am; 10 am - 10:55 am; 11 am - 11:55 am; and 12 pm - 12:55 pm.
 Exams will take place on July 29, during class sessions.

 Please note that this schedule is tentative and subject to change based on scheduling conflicts or low enrollment in a particular course. [ return to top ]